ylee9/baboo/README.md

 params = {'relax_ratio': 3, 'reduced_relax': 7.5e5**-1,
           'lag': lag, 'omegac_dot': -2.51e-12, 'Qc': 1e-24,
           'Qs': 1e-24, 'EFAC': 1, 'EQUAD': 0}

-# run filtering through calculating the log likelihood
+# Run filtering through calculating the log likelihood, but also
-# get back states. ll_total is the total log likelihood,
+# requst to # get back states. ll_total is the total log likelihood,
-# state estimates are the estimates of the crust and superfluid
+# state_estimates are the estimates of the crust and superfluid
-# frequencies at each time step
+# frequencies at each time step state_covariances are the
-# state_covariances are the covariance of those state estimates
+# covariance of those state estimates and ll_per_measurement is
-# and ll_per_measurement is the log-likelihood assocated with each individual
+# the log-likelihood assocated with each individual measurement.
-# measurement.
 ll_total, state_estimates, state_covariances, ll_per_measurement = two_component_model.loglike(params, return_states=True)

 # If you are more interested in the state estimates, as opposed to the likelihood
 # then for some models you can also run the `smooth` method, which runs a
 # forward-backward algorithm to get better state estimates.
-state_estimates, state_covariances = two_component_model.smooth(params).
+state_estimates, state_covariances = two_component_model.smooth(params)
 ```

 ## Sampling to find best model parameters give a set of data